rktjmp/pact.nvim/enum/README.md

 ✓ any? it finds none
 ✓ all? it finds all good
 ✓ all? it finds one bad
-✓ find it returns found value
+✓ find it returns found key, value
 ✓ find it returns nil on no find
+✓ unique it strips uniques
 ✓ group-by it table groups with just key
 ✓ group-by it table groups with key, value
 ✓ group-by it function groups errors with just key